-I. FIRST OFFICIAL ANNOUNCEMENT A) ONGOING ASSESSMENT:
+I. FIRST OFFICIAL ANNOUNCEMENT

+A) ONGOING ASSESSMENT

+\\\\

+B) GLOBAL EXAMINATION (to be determined in the academic calendar):

 Assessment task 1.
-Students are required to write short critical essays on literary works or films, or on linguistic analyses of texts (depending on the subject) and present them orally in the class.
+Students are required to write short critical essays on literary works or films (depending on the subject) and present them orally in the class.
 In these essays students are expected to understand theoretical concepts and apply them to the texts under analysis.
 Correct use of academic spoken and written English (at a C1 level) is expected.
 These activities will credit students' achievement of learning objectives # 1, 2, 3 and 4.
-Short essays will be graded from 0 to 10, this grade representing 20% of the final score of the student.
+Short essays will be graded from 0 to 10, this grade representing 10% of the final score of the student.
 Assessment task 2.
 Students will also be required to write a 3,000 word essay in correct academic English on a specific aspect of the course contents, on a topic previously agreed on with one of the teachers.
 With this essay the students are expected to demonstrate that they have assimilated the critical approaches presented by the teachers and to prove their ability to use those approaches in the analysis of specific texts.
 The textual analysis and critical discussion of the readings will credit students' achievement of learning objectives # 1, 2, 3 and 4.
-This essay will be graded from 0 to 10, this grade representing 80% of the final score of the student in the course.
+This essay will be graded from 0 to 10, this grade representing 90% of the final score of the student in the course.
 A pass mark in this essay is a sine qua non condition to pass the subject.
 Assessment criteria:

 Definition of key concepts.
 Initial hypothesis.
 Use of a theoretical framework and a methodology.
 Use of primary sources.
 Literature review.
 Argumentation and conclusions = 70% Independence, originality and critical examination = 10% Information organization structure of the essay.
 Layout of the text.
-Accuracy in the use of language and appropriateness of style = 20% B) GLOBAL EXAMINATION (to be determined in the academic calendar):
+Accuracy in the use of language and appropriateness of style = 20% 2:

+II.
+SECOND OFFICIAL ANNOUNCEMENT GLOBAL EXAMINATION (to be determined in the academic calendar):